Rapper sword: Dancing in pubs

 Unlike Cotswold Morris and other forms of traditional dance, Rapper Sword is often performed inside pubs, with 'rapper crawls', often on Friday nights, providing an opportunity for the general public (including those who have little interest in folk dance traditions) to see the dance being performed.

 Performances in busy, noisy pubs in front of an audience which may not be familiar with the tradition provides an opportunity for the comic characters, the Tommy and Betty (although often just the Tommy) to explain the dance and engage with the audience.

 Dancing at folk festivals

 Rapper sword teams also appear at folk festivals across the UK such as Sidmouth Folk Festival.

 DERT competition

-The Dancing England Rapper Tournament (DERT) competition, which is open to all rapper sword teams, is held annually in a different UK city or town by a different Rapper side.
+The DERT competition, which is open to all rapper sword teams, is held annually in a different UK city or town by a different Rapper side.
 The tournament initially comprised 3 divisions: Premier, Championship and Open, with a youth competition, 'DERTy', subsequently added.
 A further class, 'Traditional dance', was also introduced to highlight the original recorded dances and the style they were performed in.